Elizabeth Holmes seeks to avoid prison for Theranos fraud

 By Jonathan Stempel and Jody Godoy

-The lawyers said prison time was unnecessary to deter future wrongdoing, calling the 38-year-old Holmes a "singular human with much to give" and not the robotic, emotionless "caricature" seen by the public and media.
+The lawyers said prison time was unnecessary to deter future wrongdoing, calling Holmes, 38, a "singular human with much to give" and not the robotic, emotionless "caricature" seen by the public and media.

 "No defendant should be made a martyr to public passion," the lawyers wrote.
 "We ask that the court consider, as it must, the real person, the real company and the complex circumstances surrounding the offense."